maxwolf621/DesignPattern/DependencyInjection.md

 ## The Advantages of DI

-- decoupling the creation of object (in other word, separate usage from the creation of object)
+- Decoupling the creation of object (in other word, separate usage from the creation of object)
-- ability to replace dependencies (eg: Wheel, Battery) without changing the class that uses it(Car)
+- Ability to replace dependencies (eg: Wheel, Battery) without changing the class that uses it(Car)
-- promotes **Code to interface not to implementation** principle
+- Promotes **Code to interface not to implementation** principle
-- ability to create and use mock dependency during test (if we want to use a Mock of Wheel during test instead of a real instance.. we can create Mock Wheel object and let DI framework inject to Car)
+- Ability to create and use mock dependency during test (if we want to use a Mock of Wheel during test instead of a real instance.. we can create Mock Wheel object and let DI framework inject to Car)